-In a previous work, Besedes et al. (2015) studied the effects of trade agreements on the survival of trade relationships.
-Their main results were that trade agreements significantly increase the survival of trade relationships which had already started when the agreement takes place.
-Moreover, they find that these agreements increase the hazard and reduce the initial volumes for those that start afterwards.
-These results, however, may not be homogeneous across regions as aggregation may hide different reactions of trade to economic integration agreements (EIAs).
-In the present paper we use annual trade data at the 5-digit SITC level for Latin America exports to over 150 countries from 1962 to 2009.

-We analyze whether the effects of EIAs on trade survival, initial volumes of trade and export growthare the same as those described for the whole world (mostly, they are not).
-As our main contribution, we examine if these effects differ depending on the required depth for an agreement to be considered as an EIA (they do).
-We also test if the quality of trade agreements, as measured by Kohl et al. (2016) has an impact on the survival of trade relationships (it does).
+Besedes et al. (2015) studied the effects of trade agreements on the survival of trade relationships.
+They found that trade agreements significantly increase the survival of trade relationships which had already started when the agreement takes place.
+Moreover, they showed that these agreements increase the hazard and reduce the initial volumes for those that start afterwards.
+We analyze whether the effects of EIAs on trade survival, initial volumes of trade and export growth are the same in Latin America as those described for the whole world.
+As our main contribution, we examine if these effects differ depending on the depth of the agreement.
+We also test if the quality of trade agreements, as measured by Kohl et al. (2016) has an impact on the survival of trade relationships.